faisalsaifii/Quantum/docs/artificial-intelligence/introduction/agents.md

 # Agents

-## Definition of Agent
+## Agent (Imp)

 - An agent can be anything that perceive its environment through sensors and act upon that environment through actuators
 - An agent runs in the cycle of perceiving, thinking, and acting
 - To understand the structure of intelligent agents, we should be familiar with architecture and agent program
 - `Agent = Architecture + Agent Program`

-## Architecture
+### Architecture

-- Architecture is the machinery that the agent executes on.
+Architecture is the machinery that the agent executes on.
 It is a device with sensors and actuators, for example: a robotic car, a camera, a PC.

-## Agent Program
+### Agent Program

-- Agent program is the implementation of agent function
+Agent program is the implementation of agent function

-## Agent Function
+### Agent Function

-- Agent function is a map from the percept sequence to an action
+Agent function is a map from the percept sequence to an action

-## When is an agent program considered intelligent?
+### When is an agent program considered intelligent?

-- An agent program is an intelligent agent program if it follows the weak notion (i.e., flexibility, interactivity, and autonomy) and strong notion (i.e., information-related states, connotative states and affective states)
+An agent program is an intelligent agent program if it follows the weak notion (i.e., flexibility, interactivity, and autonomy) and strong notion (i.e., information-related states, connotative states and affective states)

 ## Intelligent Agent (Imp)